ghchinoy/mitreidconnect-docker/README.md

 	docker pull ghchinoy/mitreid-connect

-The default `server-config.xml` for the webserver uses `localhost`.
-To override this, specify a volume at runtime via `-v`.
-A sample `server-config.xml` is included in this repository
+The default `server-config.xml` for the webserver uses `localhost` as the "issuer" base host.
+This will need to be overridden, otherwise the server will reference itself at `localhost` and not the expected Docker IP.
+To override this, specify a volume at runtime via the `-v` flag on `docker run`.
+A sample `server-config.xml` is included in this repository.

+Example, run image with name `mitreoidc`, exposing port 8080 (as 8080), and mapping the `server-config.xml` to the one in the current directory:

-	docker run -d --name mitreoidc -p 8080:8080 -v `pwd`/server-config.xml:/users/mitreidc/oidc/openid-connect-server-webapp/src/main/webapp/WEB-INF/server-config.xml ghchinoy/mitreid-connect
+	docker run -d --name mitreoidc -p 8080:8080 \

-Without any other changes, the user/password is the same as the default git repo.
+	-v `pwd`/server-config.xml:/users/mitreidc/oidc/openid-connect-server-webapp/src/main/webapp/WEB-INF/server-config.xml \
+	ghchinoy/mitreid-connect

 ## Use

 See the [MITREid Connect documentation](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki) for more info.
 For example, [Endpoints available](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki/Server-configuration).

+Without any other changes, the user/password is the same as the default git repo (`user` / `password`).

+Exposed at 8080, as above (in the Run section), a few useful URLs, relative to "issuer" url, `IP/openid-connect-server-webapp`:

+* Web interface - /
+* Well-known configuration URL/ Provider url: /openid-connect-server-webapp/.well-known/openid-configuration
+* Authorization endpoint: /authorize
+* Token endpoint: /token
+* Token introspection: /introspect
+* Token revocation: /revoke
+* JSON Web Key Set (public key): /jwk
+* User info: /userinfo

 ## Build